Remains of thousands

 the buried were ordered removed, and the Council of State chose the unused quarries

 as their final resting place.
-The process of removal was lengthy and complex.

 Between 1786 and 1788, bones were carted from the cemetery to the catacombs each